embedded-office/canopen-stack/docs/docs/usecase/configuration.md

 ### SDO Transfer Memory

 This chapter describes the allocation of the data memory, required by the CANopen SDO server module.
-The presented source code lines represents the default and must not be changed.
-The typical need on changing this memory allocation is to place this memory to specific place in internal or external RAM.
+The presented source code lines represent the default and must not be changed.
+The typical need on changing this memory allocation is to place this memory to a specific place in internal or external RAM.

 ```c
 uint8_t AppSdoBuf[CO_SDO_N][CO_SDO_BUF_BYTE];